Specialisation: Eyewitness memory; ASD and criminal vulnerability

-Professor Neil Brewer is Matthew Flinders Professor of Psychology at Flinders University.
-His research interests include eyewitness memory, eyewitness identification and face recognition, and juror processing.
+Professor Neil Brewer is Matthew Flinders Distinguished Emeritus Professor of Psychology at Flinders University.
+His research interests include eyewitness memory and identification; criminal vulnerability of ASD individuals.

 Fellow, Academy of the Social Sciences in Australia

 Brewer, N., Weber, N., & Guerin, N. (2019, in press).
 Police line-ups of the future?
 American Psychologist.
 DOI: 10.1037/amp0000465

 Brewer, N., & Douglass, A. B. (2019) (Eds.).
 Psychological science and the law.
 New York: Guilford.
 ISBN 9781462538300

 Brewer, N., Young, R. L., & Barnett, E. (2017).
 Measuring Theory of Mind in adults with Autism Spectrum Disorder.
 Journal of Autism and Developmental Disorders, 47, 1927-1941.

 Brewer, N., & Young, R. L. (2015).
 Crime and Autism Spectrum Disorder: Myths and mechanisms.
 London, UK: Jessica Kingsley.
 ISBN: 9781849054041.

 Brewer, N., & Wells, G. L. (2006).
 The confidence-accuracy relationship in eyewitness identification: Effects of lineup instructions, foil similarity and target-absent base rates.
 Journal of Experimental Psychology: Applied, 12, 11-30.